Spelling Books

 Webster's American and Elementary Spelling Books began with a Syllabary.
 Very little recent research is available on the teaching of a syllabary.
 Here is one study that you may find interesting, "Teaching Reading by Use of a Syllabary."
 (1972).
 I have taught Webster's syllabary and hope to publish the results of my work in the near future.

 Gentry Spelling Grade-Level Test.
 This is the best spelling test I have found.
 Gentry is one of the authors of the 2012 Zaner-Bloser Spelling Connections program, which I consider very good.
-Here is J. Richard Gentry's excellent article, "The Importance of Direct, Systematic Spelling and Handwriting Instruction in Improving Academic Performance."
+Here is J. Richard Gentry's excellent article, "The Importance of Direct, Systematic Spelling and Handwriting Instruction in Improving Academic Performance.”
+Here is Gentry’s “Monster Test” based on his developmental theory of spelling development.
+Here is a YouTube Explanation of the Monster Test

 What Does Spelling Have to Do with Reading Comprehension?
 Presented by Louisa Moats at the April 2010 Idaho RTI Conference.

 Quotes from Ronald P. Carver's 2000 The Causes of High and Low Reading Achievement.
-These is a document of quotes I have chosen from Carver's book with explanation, comments, and applications.
+This is a document of quotes that I have chosen from Carver's book with explanation, comments, and applications.
 I hope it will interest others in purchasing Carver's book to see how we can use spelling instruction to increase student reading efficiency.

-How to Teach with a Syllabaryby Dr. Earl Eugene Roth, Jr. (2009).
+How to Teach a Syllabary: by Dr. Eugene Earl Roth, Jr. (Dec.
+2009).
 This is the chapter “Of reading English speedily” from the book Ludus Literarius: or, The Grammar School, by John Brinsley first printed in 1612.
 The archaic spelling of many words has been modernized by Dr. Roth.
 The instructional style is a dialogue between two teachers.
 From about 1600 to 1820 syllabaries were in every Spelling Book, and syllabaries were the foundation of beginning reading instruction.
 Syllabaries were used by every teacher of reading, and children were required to master these.
 There was no instruction in how to use the syllabary in the later Spelling Books because everybody knew how to use one.
 Then that knowledge was lost by 1850.
 Now almost no one knows what a syllabary is, or how to use one, or the benefits of using them to teach reading.
 Dr. Roth's work has been very helpful to me in understanding the "lost pedagogy of teaching reading with the syllabary."
 This is an important paper for both the history of beginning reading instruction, as well as for people who are using Webster's Spelling Books to teach children how to read.

 The Art of Reading and Writing English (1720) by Isaac Watts.
 Note especially his "Directions for Reading."
 The first three may be summarized: 1.
 Take pains to acquire a perfect knowledge of the sounds of all the letters in general, 2.
 Do not guess at a word at first sight, if you are not well acquainted with it, lest you get a habit of reading falsely.
 3. Pronounce every word clearly and distinctly.